Why you should use Go

 Of course, this might be due to every library that comes after the first one copies the code.
 But that's not my general experience.
 Solutions to similar problems seem to converge due to Golang's strict feature set.

 One criticism I often see is that Go doesn't allow developers to "express" themselves in code.
 Which, honestly, is bullshit.
 You're not Picasso, you get paid tons of money to sit in a cosy office and drink kombucha directly from tab.
-Express yourself in system designs and elegant solutions if you'd like, but leave the code mate.

 It's very difficult to spot an individual's contribution to a Go codebase without looking into the commit history.
 There is not much room to be eccentric or have your own style.
 Again, sounds rather boring but it ends up working extremely well when you care about building and shipping digital products.